iarxm/csim-man/index.md

 Each athlete is expected to read this manual to understand the purpose and mechanics of this type of training.
 This implies achieving an understanding of the draw format, the scheduling and the principles of how to train.

-It's essential to be able to navigate this document so as to be able to find all relevant information, such as the 'Athletes Code of Conduct'.
-This is also the case for the contest simulator spreadsheet, so to be able to locate the schedule, the draw, and the scores of each heat.
-Ensure immediate access to the link to the spreadsheet, and ensure the google sheets app is downloaded onto smartphone.
+It's essential to be able to navigate this document so as to be able to find all relevant information.
+For example we may read the 'Athletes Code of Conduct' during the check-in meeting therefore it's necessary to have access to it.
+This is also the case for the contest simulator app, so to be able to locate the schedule, the draw, and the scores of each heat.
+Ensure immediate access to the link to the spreadsheet, and download the google sheets smartphone app.

-The following is expected of each athlete.
+The following is expected of each athlete throughout training.

 - Undertake each next step with speed.
 - Maintain alertness.
 - Understand the sequence of heats and their expected times.
-- Comprehend that taking on the identity of an athlete is to commit oneself to the ideal values of an athlete.
+- Have a comprehension that taking on the identity of an athlete is to commit oneself to the ideal values of being an athlete.

+Maintain recall of the following

-- Return the jersey to the beach marshal bucket immediately after each heat.
-Collect the next jersey as quickly as is possible, choosing a different colour to the previous heat.
+- Return jersey's to the beach marshal jersey container or stand immediately after each heat.
+- Promptly collect jersey's for the next heat, remembering to choose a different colour to the previous heat.
+- Avoid inquiring whether it's acceptable to wear the same jersey.
+Make it a habit to change colors without hesitation.

 ### Athlete Preparation